prog4biol/pfb2019/bioinfPipesLectureSimon.md

 q quits
 h gets help

-Good idea to make alias for python3 -m pdb  in .profile
+Good idea to make alias for python3 -m pdb  in .profile.
+How would we do that?

 ### Write bigger python coding projects?